KILTprotocol/docs/docs/sdk/1-workshop/04_did.md

 - Store multiple different keys and key types
 - Has all features of a light DID
-- Write deelgations on the blockchain with the key type
+- Write delegations on the blockchain with the key type
-- Creation of ctypes and attestations to be stored on the chain.
+- Creation of ctypes and attestations to be stored on the chain

 :::

 In order for the <span class="label-role attester">attesters</span> to create the DID they have to pay the angel’s share (gas or transaction fee) and despoit in KILT Tokens.
 So you'll need tokens to create a full DID.

 Go to the ([element](https://matrix.to/#/%23kilt-general:matrix.org) and [discord](https://discord.gg/hX4pc8rdHS)) to request tokens for your `<attesterAddress>`.